-The lessons below are a sample of what we studied in my Music Technology Classes.
+The lessons below are a sample of what we studied in my Music Technology Classes at an elementary school.
 I taught 250 students per week in the 2nd through 5th Grades until 2013.
 (I am now teaching band full-time at a middle school in Birmingham.)

 Books / Software / Multimedia